Cook Like Czechs

 ➜ Which fruit fits best for bublanina?

-Traditionally, bublanina was made with sweet cherries.
-These were simply poured on top of the cake before baking.
-However, the cake pairs seamlessly with any fresh summer fruit.
+Traditionally, bublanina is made with sweet cherries, scattered generously over the batter just before baking.
+That said, the cake pairs beautifully with almost any fresh summer fruit that grows in Czech gardens.

-MY TIP: If you have a sweet tooth, try other Czech cakes, such as plum streusel coffee cake with drobenka topping or authentic kolaches!
+MY TIP: If you have a sweet tooth, don't miss my other Czech cake recipes, such as plum streusel coffee cake with drobenka topping or authentic kolaches!

 ➜ Ingredients